Anita Earls

-Anita Earls (born February 20, 1960) is an American civil rights attorney who has served as an associate justice of the North Carolina Supreme Court since 2019.
+Anita Sue Earls (born Anita Sue Brooks on February 20, 1960) is an American civil rights attorney who has served as an associate justice of the North Carolina Supreme Court since 2019.
 She previously served as the executive director of the Southern Coalition for Social Justice, as well as a deputy assistant attorney general in the Civil Rights Division of the United States Department of Justice during the Clinton administration.
 On November 6, 2018, Earls defeated Republican incumbent Justice Barbara Jackson in a three-candidate election to win a seat on the state's highest court.

 Early life and education

 Earls grew up in Seattle, Washington.
 Her parents relocated there because Missouri banned interracial marriage (Earls's mother is white, her father is black).
 Earls and her brother were both adopted.

 Earls is a graduate of Williams College and Yale Law School.
 Attending Williams College, where she majored in political economy and philosophy.
 Upon graduation Earls received a Thomas J. Watson Fellowship to study the role of women in Ujamaa villages in Tanzania, but her time abroad was cut short by multiple bouts of malaria.
 She subsequently moved to England, worked in a solicitor's office, and married her first husband.
 Three years later she returned to the United States and attended Yale Law.